American Motors Corporation: 1980s

 A drop in Jeep sales caused by the declining economy and soaring energy prices began to constrict American Motors' cash flow.
 At the same time, pressure increased on the company's non-Jeep product lines.
-The face-lifts and rebranding of American Motors's once-innovative and successful cars were not enough in a competitive landscape that had changed dramatically.
+The face-lifts and rebranding of American Motors' once-innovative and successful cars were not enough in a competitive landscape that had changed dramatically.
 No longer was the threat limited to the Big Three automakers (General Motors, Ford, and Chrysler).
-The Japanese manufacturers (Honda, Toyota, Nissan) used streamlined production methods such as outsourcing and Just In Time (JIT) supply-chain management.
+In response to the 1979 oil crisis, the Big Three had resorted to importing foreign motor vehicles, mainly Japanese models.
+Japanese models were mass-marketed and had lower manufacturing costs.
+By the end of 1980 Japanese manufacturers surpassed Detroit's production totals, becoming first in the world.
+Indeed, the share of Japanese cars in U.S. auto purchases rose from 9 percent in 1976 to 21 percent in 1980.
+The Japanese manufacturers (Honda, Toyota, and Nissan) used streamlined production methods such as outsourcing and Just In Time (JIT) supply-chain management.
 They had new, highly efficient assembly plants in the United States.
-And now they targeted the heart of American Motors's passenger product line: small cars.
+And now they targeted the heart of American Motors' passenger product line: small cars.

-While Americans turned to the new imports in increasing numbers, American Motors continued its struggle at the inefficient and aging Kenosha, Wisconsin, facilities—the oldest continuously operating automobile plant in the world, where components and unfinished bodies still had to be transported across the city.
+While Americans turned to the new imports in increasing numbers, American Motors continued its struggle at the inefficient and aging downtown Kenosha, Wisconsin, facilities—the oldest continuously operating automobile plant in the world, where components and unfinished bodies still had to be transported across the city.